saattrupdan/saattrupdan.github.io/projects.md

 ## [naturalselection](https://github.com/saattrupdan/naturalselection){:target="_blank"}
 #### An all-purpose pythonic genetic algorithm

 A python package which uses genetic algorithms to maximise a given function.
 A prime example of this is to hyperparameter optimise neural networks.
 See [the readme](https://github.com/saattrupdan/naturalselection/blob/master/README.md) for several examples and a more in-depth explanation of the algorithm.
+[Here is the accompanying blog post](https://saattrupdan.github.io/2019-09-07-naturalselection-easily-evolve-neural-networks/).

 ![Image showing an example of the evolution of a population](https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/naturalselection_data/numbers_example.png)